lmarquar/lmarquar/README.md

 ###

-<p align="left">✨ Creating bugs since 2020<br>📚 I'm currently learning Flutter<br>🎯 Goals: create a carbon-footprint-tracking App<br>🎲 Fun fact: I like playing with my local nextcloud-server.</p>
+<p align="left">✨ Creating bugs since 2020<br>📚 I'm currently learning Flutter<br>🎯 Goals: create a carbon-footprint-tracking App<br>🎲 Fun fact: I like tweaking my local nextcloud-server and would like to build more.</p>

 ###